Coinbase PM interview: the only post you'll need to read

 Coinbase PMs must be able to identify the most important problems facing their team and help come up with solutions for them.
 To do this well, they must have strong product design and product strategy skills.

-As we mentioned before, you will have one product sense round during the first-round interviews, and at least two product sense rounds during the onsite portion.
-During these interviews, show off your understanding of and enthusiasm for Coinbase’s product, your focus on its users, and your ability to tackle ambiguous problems.
+During your product sense interviews, show off your understanding of and enthusiasm for Coinbase’s product, your focus on its users, and your ability to tackle ambiguous problems.

 Some of these questions will be presented in the form of case studies, where you will be playing the role of a PM making decisions for a team.
 You’ll need to consider who the user is and what their needs are, how you’ll create value, how to design the product, and what setbacks may come your way.

 Below, we’ve listed the real product sense questions that past candidates have reported on Glassdoor, Blind, and Prepfully.
-We’ve divided the questions into the subcategories product strategy and product vision & design, as the onsite rounds usually include two separate interviews devoted to each of these subcategories.
+We’ve divided the questions into subcategories, product strategy and product design, as the onsite rounds usually include two separate interviews devoted to each of these subcategories.

 Right, let’s get to some questions.